 The wild success of SaaS has had a dramatic impact on IT infrastructure in at least three ways.

-Aside from using enterprise SaaS solutions such as Salesforce and NetSuite, enterprise staff takes advantage of cloud file sharing services such as Dropbox, numerous cloud collaboration applications, cloud alternatives to Microsoft office (including Office 365), and, of course, consumer services such as YouTube, Spotify, and Netflix.
+Aside from using enterprise SaaS solutions such as Salesforce and NetSuite, enterprise staff members likely take advantage of cloud file-sharing services such as Dropbox, numerous cloud collaboration applications, cloud alternatives to Microsoft Office (including Office 365), and, of course, consumer services such as YouTube, Spotify and Netflix.
 The impact: an insatiable demand for bandwidth.
-Enterprises struggle to keep up with bandwidth requirements, not to mention plan ahead for future demands the cloud will place on its Internet connections
+Enterprises struggle to keep up with bandwidth requirements, not to mention plan ahead for future demands the cloud will place on its internet connections

-In a world where a larger and larger percentage of applications will be deployed via SaaS, enterprises will need tools that can take advantage of advanced techniques such as deep packet inspection to identify each cloud application and component precisely and a new generation of cloud inclusive performance monitoring that can monitor applications lying inside and outside the internal network with equal ease.
+In a world where a larger and larger percentage of applications will be deployed via SaaS, enterprises will need tools that can take advantage of advanced techniques such as deep packet inspection to identify each cloud application and component precisely.
+They’ll need a new generation of cloud-inclusive performance monitoring that can monitor applications lying inside and outside the internal network with equal ease.